 Icing decreases pain and inflammation and enhances healing.
 This guide will make icing crystal clear, so you can heal faster and get back out on the pavement.

 Numbing a body part before running can block signals to your brain that would tell you to back off.
-This may cause you to alter your gait, increasing injury risk.
+This may cause you to alter your gait and form, increasing your risk for injury.

 Whether you suffer an acute injury or have a chronic issue, ice the area as soon as you get home.
 When applied immediately, ice decreases swelling and initiates healing.

 Don't: Leave It on Too Long3 of 7

 Don't ice for more than 20 minutes or you'll risk frostbite.
 If your skin looks red, it's a warning sign you're pushing it.
 Remove the ice once you feel numbness.